Claude Code Agent Integration

 ### 3. Launch Background Listener

 Spawn a message-listener sub-agent to get async notifications.
-Re-arm it every
+The listener

 ### 4. Communicate